gustavonikov/gustavonikov/README.md

 📍 And i'm always open to try and live new stuffs!

-Jesus is King 👑, be light✨ wherever u r!
+Jesus is King 👑, be light wherever u r✨!